geo-ant/blog/_posts/2025-11-16-binomal-sample-size-calculations.md

-1. Due to its conservative nature, it will lead us to overestimate the number of samples rather than underestimate them, which is a safe default if you work in a regulated industry, like I do[^sample-overest].
+1. Due to its conservative nature, it will lead us to overestimate the number of samples rather than underestimate them, which is a safe default if you work in a regulated industry, as I do[^sample-overest].
 2. Frequentist statistics usually don't come naturally for me, but this one made sense to me.
 I admit, this is totally a me problem, but if we want to defend your sample size calculations, they _should_ make